youngelit0812/WMS_1.3.0_s57_63/Install.md

 * Copy all ENC files into the directory indicated in "config.json" file.
 * Should modify the port number for HTTP and HTTPS in "config.json" file

+## Close Step
+* To close the server, should press "Enter".

 ## Test
 * Open the Web Browser.
 * If you need to rebuild Chart DB, you should set the "rebuildCharts" to "1".
 Otherwise, you should set the "rebuildCharts" to "0".